HemalathaGanesan/survey-project1/README.md

 #  Survey-Project
-Survey Project is a web application designed to review information about hospitals,products etc. This application has been built on MERN stack
+Survey Project is a web application designed to review information about hospitals,products etc. This application has been built on MERN stack.

 # Getting Started
 Clone this repository and go to the survey project folder.
 Run the following command to achieve it.